Frequently Asked Questions

 Fiesta Week can be thought of as two main segments: Concert & Street Festival and Pavilion Week.

-What’s happening: Enjoy food booths, local vendors, a beer tent, and live music and cultural performances.
+• What’s happening: Enjoy food booths, local vendors, a beer garden, live music, and cultural performances.
 You can also learn about local cultural groups and communities.

-Note: Evening performances require a passport, which gives you access to all the pavilions for the entire week.
+• Note: Evening performances require a Fiesta Week Passport, which gives you access to all the pavilions for the entire week.

 Breaking it into these two parts makes it easier to plan your Fiesta Week experience!